tarun2001sharma/OffPolicy-Enhancements-DDPG-BC-finetune-SAC/README.md

 ## Environment and Setup

-The environment is a modified goal-reaching task that conforms to the OpenAI Gym API.
-Key modifications include a fixed episode length (50) and altered reward functions.
-This repository is designed to work with the provided `conda_env.yml` and the modified `particle-envs`.
+The environment is a modified goal-reaching task conforming to the OpenAI Gym API.
+Key modifications include a fixed episode length (50) and modified reward functions.
+The repository is structured to work with the provided `conda_env.yml` and the modified `particle-envs`.

 ---